Arthropod: Etymology

+The word arthropod comes from the Greek ἄρθρον árthron 'joint', and πούς poús (gen. ποδός podós) 'foot' or 'leg', which together mean "jointed leg", with the word "arthropodes" initially used in anatomical descriptions by Barthélemy Charles Joseph Dumortier published in 1832.
+The designation "Arthropoda" appears to have been first used in 1843 by the German zoologist Johann Ludwig Christian Gravenhorst (1777–1857).
+The origin of the name has been the subject of considerable confusion, with credit often given erroneously to Pierre André Latreille or Karl Theodor Ernst von Siebold instead, among various others.

-In common parlance, terrestrial arthropods are often called bugs.
-The term is also occasionally extended to colloquial names for freshwater or marine crustaceans (e.g. Balmain bug, Moreton Bay bug, mudbug) and used by physicians and bacteriologists for disease-causing germs (e.g. superbugs), but entomologists reserve this term for a narrow category of "true bugs", insects of the order Hemiptera.
+Terrestrial arthropods are often called bugs.
+The term is also occasionally extended to colloquial names for freshwater or marine crustaceans (e.g., Balmain bug, Moreton Bay bug, mudbug) and used by physicians and bacteriologists for disease-causing germs (e.g., superbugs), but entomologists reserve this term for a narrow category of "true bugs", insects of the order Hemiptera.

 Description

 Arthropods are invertebrates with segmented bodies and jointed limbs.
-The exoskeleton or cuticles consists of chitin, a polymer of N-Acetylglucosamine.
+The exoskeleton or cuticle consists of chitin, a polymer of N-Acetylglucosamine.
 The cuticle of many crustaceans, beetle mites, the clades Penetini and Archaeoglenini inside the beetle subfamily Phrenapatinae, and millipedes (except for bristly millipedes) is also biomineralized with calcium carbonate.
-Calcification of the endosternite, an internal structure used for muscle attachments, also occur in some opiliones, and the pupal cuticle of the fly Bactrocera dorsalis contains calcium phosphate.
+Calcification of the endosternite, an internal structure used for muscle attachments, also occurs in some opiliones, and the pupal cuticle of the fly Bactrocera dorsalis contains calcium phosphate.

 Diversity

-Estimates of the number of arthropod species vary between 1,170,000 and 5 to 10 million and account for over 80 percent of all known living animal species.
-The number of species remains difficult to determine.
-This is due to the census modeling assumptions projected onto other regions in order to scale up from counts at specific locations applied to the whole world.
+Arthropoda is the largest animal phylum, with the estimates of the number of arthropod species varying from 1,170,000 to 5~10 million and accounting for over 80 percent of all known living animal species.
+One arthropod sub-group, the insects, includes more described species than any other taxonomic class.
+The total number of species remains difficult to determine, as estimates rely on census counts at specific locations, scaled up and projected onto other regions, then totalled – allowing for double-counting – to cover the whole world.
+Modeling assumptions are involved at each stage, introducing uncertainty.
 A study in 1992 estimated that there were 500,000 species of animals and plants in Costa Rica alone, of which 365,000 were arthropods.